 In the past, travelers have tried to sneak their pets onboard in the guise of emotional support animals, forcing cruise lines (and airlines) to make policy changes to ban them.

 READ MORE: 6 Cruise Ship Spots With Gardens & Greenery

-Just because you can take a pet or service animal on a cruise doesn’t mean that you should.
-Your dog isn’t going to love the afternoon tea and ballroom dancing on Cunard like you do, and might actually be sad that it’s spending the majority of its time away from you in the kennel.
+Just because you can take a pet or service animal on a cruise doesn’t mean you should.
+Your pet may not enjoy the afternoon tea and ballroom dancing on Cunard as you do and might be sad that it’s spending most of its time away from you in the kennel.

 Yes.
-Animal lovers can connect with each other on themed cruises, though Fluffy and Fido will need to remain at home.
-Options vary every year, but if you’re in a pet-lovers group, consider getting a group together to plan an animal-themed vacation at sea.
+Animal lovers can connect on themed cruises, though Fluffy and Fido will need to remain at home.
+Options vary yearly, but if you’re in a pet-lovers group, consider getting together to plan an animal-themed vacation at sea.